South-by-SouthWestworld: How HBO Is Bringing Its Hit Show To Life At SXSW

 “This time, the question going in was, ‘What if we were to rebuild Westworld in its entirety?'” says Steven Cardwell, director of Program Marketing at HBO.

-Cardwell’s team did some scouting in Austin and found a ghost town 20 minutes outside of the city, an ideal location for building Sweetwater, the Western setting of much of the show’s action.
+Cardwell’s team scouted throughout Austin and quickly found an ideal location for building Sweetwater, the Western setting of much of the show’s action.
 Beyond the elements previous live experiences have already introduced—the personality tests, the hats, Mariposa Saloon—the new one will take users into Westworld to have a proper look around two acres of Sweetwater…and meet the robotic residents.

 <system_autoreply link="https://t.co/jGVTGqC3Vt">For_Westworld_Approval </system_autoreply> pic.twitter.com/rZk9D0GF7E